Killing of Daunte Wright: Traffic stop

 After several moments, Potter approached Wright and the trainee and unsnapped her handgun holster.
 She grabbed a piece of paper from the trainee with her right hand, then moved it to her left hand.
 Wright, who was unarmed, began to resist arrest, struggled with the officers, broke free, and stepped back into his car.
-The supervisor had the passenger's side door open, and reached inside to grab the gear shift to prevent Wright from driving away.
+The supervisor had the passenger's side door open, and reached inside to prevent Wright from putting the car in gear.
 The trainee officer on the driver's side attempted to prevent Wright from obtaining control of the steering wheel.
-Potter, who had her Taser holstered on her left side and her gun on her right, said, "I'll tase you," and then yelled, "Taser!
+Potter, who had her Taser holstered on her left side and her gun on her right, said, "I'll tase you," and then at 2:02 p.m. yelled, "Taser!
 Taser!
 Taser!"
 The supervisor released his hands from attempting to restrain Wright.
-Potter then discharged her firearm, instead of her Taser, a single time using her right hand, and subsequently said, "Oh shit, I just shot him."
+A second later Potter then discharged her firearm, instead of her Taser, a single time using her right hand.
+The bullet struck Wright in the chest.

 Potter's pistol, a Glock 9 mm model, was entirely black, partially made of metal, and weighed 2.11 lb when loaded.
 Her Taser, made of plastic, was mostly yellow, and weighed 0.94 lb.
 Potter was holding her gun for 5.5 seconds before discharging it.
 Immediately after shooting Wright, she was still holding the piece of paper with her left hand.

+As Wright sped off in his vehicle, body camera footage recorded as Potter said to the other officers, "Oh shit, I just shot him."
+Potter continued, "I grabbed the wrong fucking gun", as she collapsed to the curb and placed her head in her hands.
+She later added, "I'm going to prison.
+I just killed a boy."

 Car crash

-Wright drove off after being shot at close range.
-The vehicle traveled for about 470 ft when it collided with another vehicle near the intersection of 63rd Avenue North and Kathrene Drive.
-Officers administered cardiopulmonary resuscitation (CPR), but Wright was pronounced dead at the scene at 2:18 p.m.
-Albrecht-Payton, the passenger in Wright's vehicle, was hospitalized with non-life-threatening injuries, and no one in the other vehicle was injured.
+Wright, who had driven off after being shot, traveled for about 470 ft when his vehicle collided with another near the intersection of 63rd Avenue North and Kathrene Drive.
+After the crash, one officer approached Wright's vehicle with a gun drawn.
+Another officer checked Wright's pulse and, after detecting one, administered cardiopulmonary resuscitation (CPR) while they awaited the arrival of paramedics.
+Upon arrival the paramedic crew took over Wright's care, but further attempts to revive him were unsuccessful and he was pronounced dead at the scene at 2:18 p.m., 16 minutes after being shot.
+Albrecht-Payton, the passenger in Wright's vehicle, was transported to a nearby hospital with non-life-threatening injuries.
+No one in the other vehicle was injured.

 Investigations and criminal charges

-Autopsy

-The Hennepin County medical examiner's office released a report on April 12 that determined the manner of death to be homicide and concluded that Wright had "died of a gunshot wound of the chest."